Miguel Vargas Player Props: Dodgers vs. Cardinals

-The Los Angeles Dodgers, including Miguel Vargas and his .394 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Jordan Montgomery and the St. Louis Cardinals at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas (.306 on-base percentage in past 10 games, 52 points below season-long percentage), take on starting pitcher Jake Woodford and the St. Louis Cardinals at Dodger Stadium, Sunday at 4:10 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Cardinals.
+He had a one-hit showing in his previous game (1-for-4) against the Cardinals.

 Miguel Vargas Game Info & Props vs. the Cardinals